jgulickson/FXCM-TradingStation-Indicators/README.md

 ![Symbol Overlay](/README-Images/Symbol-Overlay.png)

 ###### Day P/L In Percent
-Calculates and displays Day P/L in percentage terms.
+Calculates and displays day p/l in percentage terms.

 ###### Effective Leverage
 Calculates and displays effective leverage based on the current equity compared to open positions converted to USD values.